Chevrotain/chevrotain/packages/chevrotain/src/parse/parser/traits/README.md

 ### To Investigate

-Would TypeScript 2.2 enabled a simpler & clear pattern by using its support for ["mixin classes"](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#support-for-mix-in-classes)?
+Would TypeScript 2.2 enabled a simpler & clearer pattern by using its support for ["mixin classes"](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#support-for-mix-in-classes)?